 Specifying Syntax

 A language L is defined over an alphabet set Σ. The set of all strings that one can form using characters from Σ is denoted as Σ*.
 The language L is a subset of Σ*.
-The syntax rules of the language specify which strings are in L. At the lowest level such strings called lexemes include numeric literals, operators, operands etc. A program written in the language is a string of such lexemes.
-These lexemes are divided into groups.
-The tokens of a language are these different groups.
-For example, for the statement like i=2j+5 the tokens in a language could include identifiers, integer literals, multiplication operators, or semicolons (Sebesta, 2016).
+The syntax rules of the language specify which strings are in L. At the lowest level such strings, called lexemes, include elements such as numeric literals, operators, and operands.
+A program written in the language is a string of such lexemes.
+These lexemes are divided into groups called tokens.
+For example, for a statement like i=2j+5, the tokens in a language could include identifiers, integer literals, multiplication operators, or semicolons (Sebesta, 2016).

 Languages may be defined by recognition or generation.
-To define a language by recognition, we need to construct a recognizer which can be used to test whether a string is in the language or not.
-Parsers test whether a string belongs to a given language or not.
+To define a language by recognition, we need to construct a recognizer, which can be used to test whether a string is in the language or not.
+Parsers perform such tests.
 Grammars are used to define languages by generation.
 The forms of tokens can be described as regular grammars.
 The syntax of a programming language can mostly be captured by CFGs or context-free grammars (Sebesta, 2016).
 Given such a grammar, a recognizer for the language concerned can be constructed using standard software.
-One of the early such system was the YACC (Yet Another Compiler Compiler) which can construct a complier from CFG specifications of a language.
-Such tools are useful for generating compilers for new or special purpose languages.
+One of the early such systems was the YACC (Yet Another Compiler Compiler), which can construct a complier from the CFG specifications of a language.
+Such tools are useful for generating compilers for new or special-purpose languages.

 An Ambiguity

-Ambiguity in languages is often a necessary evil to avoid explosion of rules in the underlying grammar.
-Although programming languages use syntax which is mostly unambiguous, there are notable exceptions.
+Ambiguity in languages is often a necessary evil to avoid an explosion of rules in the underlying grammar.
+Although programming languages use mostly unambiguous syntax , there are notable exceptions.
 Let us consider the following two similar Python code fragments:

 if_then_else1.py